uLoyd/PitchDeterminer/customModules/audioModules/README.md

 TODO right now:
 - [ ] Add methods to frequencyMath
 - [x] Untangle deviceHandler and other redundant methods etc.
-- [ ] Adding possibility to automatically switch to default avaible device if currently used one gets disconnected
+- [ ] Adding possibility to automatically switch to default available device if currently used one gets disconnected
 - [x] General code refactor
-- [x] Output audio (the latency is/will be +- 1 second so not great but it's Node + Chromium ¯\\_(ツ)_/¯
+- [x] Output audio (the latency is/will be +- 1 second so not great, but it's Node + Chromium ¯\\_(ツ)_/¯
 - [x] Changes in soundStorage module for storing and determining frequencies (in progress)
 - [ ] Anything else that will pop up later